bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

 - ``CONNECTOR``: Setting this tag allows a Sub Process Start element to be displayed in the Connector Dialog.
   See :ref:`process-element-connector-activity`
 - ``DEMO``: Marks a Request Start of a process as demonstration process.
-Such demo processes will be automatically opened, while the project that contains it is being imported to the |axon-ivy| Designer.
+Such demo processes will be automatically opened, while the project that contains it is being imported to the Axon Ivy Designer.
-  We recommend to use it for demo processes, which are consumed from the |axon-ivy| Market.
+  We recommend to use it for demo processes, which are consumed from the Axon Ivy Market.

 .. _process-element-tab-output: